aatbip/dss/README.md

 ```c
 dss dss_dup(const dss s);
 ```
-It copies the `dss` string to a new buffer and returns the pointer to the new buffer.
-It also refreshes the `ref_count` counter to 1 for the newly created buffer.
+It copies the `dss` string into a new buffer and returns the pointer to the new buffer.
+It also resets the `ref_count` counter to 1 for the newly created buffer.

 ```c